julerobb1/julerobb1/README.md

 - 💞️ I’m looking to collaborate on ...
 Anything easy that I can work on.

 - 📫 How to reach me ...
-You can reach me on my discord Juler#5461, just mention that you saw my github or something.
+You can reach me on my discord Juler#5461, social media, and meme@memegames.net

 <!---
 julerobb1/julerobb1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.